 At some point during the 2014 New Year celebrations - on New Year's Eve or New Year's Day, if I remember correctly - I bought a subscription to The New Yorker.
 It was an optimistic purchase, made during a moment when I was visualising myself as the writer who exists in my imagination.
 This writer has a strict routine and an organised desk.
 She reads The New Yorker over coffee, before beginning work and, by a process of literary osmosis, goes on to write her second novel in spare, elegant prose.
 She dashes off a thousand words a day and never eats a sharing bag of Maltesers for lunch.
-Etc.
+Etc. Last week I went on a writing retreat.
+As I left for the station I stuffed a pile of plastic-wrapped magazines into my laptop bag.

 Along with the imaginary writer, there are other, better versions of myself; the imaginary mother, the imaginary runner, the imaginary meal-planner etc. Unlike the imaginary mother, who doesn't really exist (apart from fleetingly in photographs, and perhaps in the carefully edited highlights of the annual family Come Dine With Me competition) the imaginary writer has just enjoyed a blissful, five day existence.